Overview of Competition Law in Jordan

 An entity or a group of entities is deemed to have a dominant position if it has a market share of 40% or more of the relevant market.
 (Article 9).

 The Competition Law uses economic concentration to deal with merger control.
-Economic concentration is defined as "any activity resulting in the full or partial transfer of ownership or interest in property or rights or shares or obligations of an Enterprise to another, and which may enable an enterprise or a group of Enterprises to control, directly or indirectly, another Enterprise or group of Enterprises is considered an economic concentration operation any action that results in a total or partial transfer of ownership of assets, rights, equity, stocks, shares, or liabilities of a firm to another by way of merger, acquisition, takeover, or the merging of two or more management, or any other form that leads to the control of a firm, including influencing its decisions, the organization of its administrative structure, or its voting system".
+Economic concentration is defined as "any activity resulting in the full or partial transfer of ownership or interest in property or rights or shares or obligations of an Enterprise to another, and which may enable an enterprise or a group of Enterprises to control, directly or indirectly, another Enterprise or group of Enterprises is considered an economic concentration operation any action that results in a total or partial transfer of ownership of assets, rights, equity, stocks, shares, or liabilities of a firm to another by way of merger, acquisition, takeover, or the merging of two or more management, or any other form that leads to the control of a firm, including influencing its decisions, the organization of its administrative structure, or its voting system."

 This definition addresses asset and share purchases, joint ventures, mergers, and takeovers.